qinzhez/SUSecurityEducation/README.md

 You can only use Syracuse University LAN to access lab machine.
 If you prefer to work at home, please contact IT service for VPN information.

 ## Task instructions

-All task instructions are in **/sgx/sample/tasks/** folder.
+All task instructions are in their seperate directory **README.md** files.
 Please read them before starting.